LartTyler/SalesforceClient/specs/01-Mapping.md

 Most of the Mapping suite takes it's inspiration from the [Doctrine Project](http://www.doctrine-project.org/), and intentionally aims to keep it's specification as similar as possible so that those familar with the semantics of the Doctrine Project can more easily work with the Mapping suite.

+# Entity Manager
+The Mapping suite's entity manager is responsible for keeping track of the entities used by the suite, as well as their configurations.
+It offers methods for loading configurations from files in various formats (such as YAML), and is the "conduit" for communications with Salesforce.

 # Field Types